Abdalmohsen-H/printf/README.md

 ### Return: number of printed chars inside it only
 ==============================================
 ## _print_integer.c
-### this function is used to print integers ad it's named
+### This function is used to print integers ad it's named
 ### x: integer input from variable arguments list
 ### Return: number of printed chars inside it only
 ==============================================